 Read John 25, Proverbs 23 and 2nd Corinthians 9

 If this article has helped you, share it with your friends.
 Share buttons are below the index.

-Thank you for reading day 28 of this program because you want to quit drugs and drinking easily.
-It’s easy with lots of hard work.
+Thank you for reading day 28 of this program: Steps to quitting drugs and drinking.

 Day 1: Overcoming cravings